Khalidmerai/Scrabble-sysc3110-project/README.md

 DoubleLetterSquare, DoubleWordSquare, trippleLetterSquare, TripleWordSquare, startingSquare, Square.java, ScrabbleModel.java and gameBoard.java and TokenScanner.java, ScrabbleEvent, ScrabbleView, ScrabbleFrame and ScrabbleController.
 Also assisted in bag.java and tile.java : Saad

-Whats missing from Milestone 2 submission: The unit testing for the methods.

 BREAK DOWN OF TASKS FOR MILESTONE 3
 -----------------------------------------
 ScrabbleController.java, AI.java, ScrabbleModel.java ,Player.java and UML and readMe file: Marina
 Dictionary.java, bag.java, ScrabbleModel.java and ScrabbleFrame.java, AI.java: Scharara
 Tile.java, bag.java, UML,  ScrabbleModel.java, and readme file.
 Assisted in Dictionary.java and ScrabbleFrame.java, AI.java, FreePlay.java: Khalid (Macbook)
 DoubleLetterSquare, DoubleWordSquare, trippleLetterSquare, TripleWordSquare, startingSquare, Square.java, ScrabbleModel.java and gameBoard.java and TokenScanner.java, ScrabbleEvent, ScrabbleView, ScrabbleFrame and ScrabbleController.
-Also assisted in bag.java and tile.java, AI.java and updated the board with the premium tiles in the frame of the game : Saad
+Also assisted in bag.java and tile.java, AI.java and updated the board with the premium tiles in the frame of the game and unit testing for the model: Saad

 HOW TO RUN THE PROGRAM FOR SUBMISSION 1:
 1. Download a junit.framework package to ensure all test methods run and the whole code implementation runs.
 Can be downloaded from this link https://search.maven.org/search?q=g:junit%20AND%20a:junit